 The Real Megalodon Story

-I’ve written a lot about Megalodon, and don’t mind saying that my Megalodon page is probably one of the better ones you’ll find out there on the web.
-Believe me when I tell you, if Discovery wanted to piece together real stories and theories of how and why this shark might still exist they didn’t have to make much up.
+I’ve written a lot about Megalodon.
+Believe me when I tell you if Discovery wanted to piece together real stories and theories of how and why this shark might still exist they didn’t have to make much up.

-I also find it hard to believe they would have trouble locating a real cryptozoologist who would be willing to mount an expedition in search for a living Megalodon.
+I also find it hard to believe they would have trouble locating a real cryptozoologist who would be willing to mount an expedition in search of a living Megalodon.

 There are all kinds of tales of giant sharks out there in the world today, most presumed to be huge great whites.
-Of course fishermen have been known to exaggerate, and when someone says they spotted a 40-foot shark it really could have been half that size.
+Of course, fishermen have been known to exaggerate, and when someone says they spotted a 40-foot white shark it really could have been half that size.

 And this is a subject that didn't need much coaxing.
-An ongoing poll I've been conducting since April 2012 shows, of over 13,000 people surveyed, 55% believe it is scientifically plausible that the Megalodon shark could still exist.
-Another 34% said it was possible, but unlikely.
-Only 6% said no.
+An ongoing poll I've been conducting since April 2012 shows, of over 37,000 people surveyed, 54% believe it is plausible that the megalodon shark could still exist.
+Another 35% say it is possible but unlikely.
+Only 7% said no.

-This seems like it was an easy one to knock out of the park
+For the Discovery Channel, this seems like it was an easy one to knock out of the park.

 What About that Mermaid Thing?